gatecrasher777/ytcog/README.md

 * Simple, efficient, fast and powerful.
 * No Google developer key required.
 * The innertube api is what the YouTube website itself uses to efficiently deliver  search, channel and video information (json only).
-* The downloader is a forked process allowing for concurrent non-blocking downloads.
+* The downloader is a forked process allowing for concurrent, fast, non-blocking, high quality downloads.

 ## Classes